Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 The minimum viable multi-agent: a user-proxy agent drives interaction with an assistant agent.
 The default AutoGen pattern; useful when the workflow needs a clear separation between user-input and assistant-action.

 The five patterns above account for the majority of production AutoGen deployments.
 The right pattern depends on the work: code generation suits coder-and-reviewer; research suits planner-and-executor; ambiguous problems suit multi-agent debate; cross-functional tasks suit specialised crew; the rest typically default to user-proxy-and-assistant.
-Choosing badly can add latency and cost without lifting the result; choosing well can add 5-15 points on benchmarks that genuinely benefit from the additional structure.
+Choosing badly can add latency and cost without lifting the result; choosing well genuinely helps on tasks that benefit from the additional structure.

 03